Tomcli/Stock-Price-Indicator/README.md

-# Investment and Trading web app
+# Stock Price Indicator

-This is a web application for predicting stock price using data from _Quandl_.
+This is a python script for predicting stock price using data from _Quandl_.

 ## Important